Linuxfabrik/monitoring-plugins/check-plugins/podman-stats/README.md

 * Containers can be selected or excluded by name with `--match` / `--ignore` (Python regular expressions, matched against the full name); `--no-match-severity` sets the state when nothing matches (default: ok).
 * Per-container CPU and memory perfdata are most useful for long-lived containers with stable names (e.g. `traefik_traefik.2`, named systemd-managed services).
 For ever-changing workloads (e.g. GitLab runner jobs, CI builders), the per-container labels churn between check runs and are useless for trending.
 The aggregate perfdata is the right signal there.
 * Plugin execution may take up to 10 seconds.
 * Podman runs rootless by default, and every user keeps their containers in their own storage.
 Running the check as root (via `sudo`) reports on root's own Podman, not on the rootless containers of other users.
 To report on a rootless user's containers, pass `--user=<name>`: the check then runs podman as that user.
 Every line of output names the inspected user, so an empty result against root's storage is obvious.
+The Podman Service Set in the Icinga Director creates its services without `--user`.
+Set it on the service of every host whose containers belong to a rootless user, otherwise a tagged host reports "No containers to check" while the containers are running.
 * Since `podman stats` only returns byte-level data in a human-readable format (e.g. *221.2kB*), calculating network I/O and block I/O is imprecise.
 Therefore, these values are only reported as aggregate perfdata.

 **Data Collection:**